v3cube/uber-clone/README.md

 Any rash or wrong decision when choosing mobile app technologies will have a significant impact on the app and its performance, as well as on future growth.
 Therefore, an on-demand taxi booking app should have a negative impact on its current performance and future growth prospects.

-How Uber Clone App Work?
+How App like Uber Work?
 =================
-Uber clone taxi booking app has been designed to fill in a void that other Taxi on-demand services do not have; simply by adding features that are unique to this Uber clone app only.
-The features that we have on our Uber clone Script include:
+Uber clone taxi booking app has been designed to fill in a void that other Taxi on-demand services do not have; simply by adding features that are unique to this App like Uber only.
+The features that we have on our Taxi Booking App include:
 -  Easy sign in and sign up facility for both user and driver
 -  The two different apps, the driver app and the Rider app, along with the admin panel each have their individual set of features that sets them apart from other similar products in the market.
 -  The site will show up on the latest handheld gadgets that include iPhones, ipads and smartphones.